amoradi/me_static_site/content/notes/introduction_to_statistics_and_probability.md

 A variable is at the **nominal level of measurement** if the possible values of the variable represent names, labels, or categories that don't have a meaningful rank or order.

-A variable is at the **ordinal level of measurement** if the possible values of the variable represent names, labels, or categories and have a meaningufl rank or order.
+A variable is at the **ordinal level of measurement** if the possible values of the variable represent names, labels, or categories and have a meaningful rank or order.

 When the value of zero means the absence of the quantity, we have an **inherent zero**.